bright/new-www/content/projects/everytap.md

 Bright Inventions has worked on the ideation and development of both platforms, as discussed below.

-As of late 2019, the service is present in 3 countries – 7 biggest cities in Poland, as well as Berlin and Lviv, and features over 400 partner restaurants.

 Apart from an online reservation feature, Finebite also currently offers a truly unbeatable perk – 50% off the entire menu in return for an online review or filling in a restaurant survey.
 This, in turn, lets restaurants acquire more guests during off-peak hours, receive more reviews, and collect feedback privately.

 Now, if that doesn’t make you feel a sudden urge for dining out, we don’t know what does!